 - Patan Museum: Patan museum is situated inside the Patan Durbar Square.
 This museum is specialized in bronze and religious objects.
 Tourists can explore the ideas of fine arts in Patan museum.

 - Krishana Mandir (Temple): Krishana Mandir is situated in the area of Patan Darbar Square.
-Krishna Mandir, made of stone, is a Shikhara style temple.
+Krishna Mandir made of stone with a Shikhara style temple.

 - Golden Temple: Golden Temple is situated inside the Hiranya Varna Mahavihara.
 This Temple was built in the 12th century.